httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 * Community feedback
 * If the value is sufficiently well-defined
-* If the value is generic; vendor-specific, application-specific and deployment-specific values are discouraged
+* Generic parameters are preferred over vendor-specific, application-specific or deployment-specific values.
+If a generic value cannot be agreed upon in the community, the parameter's name should be correspondingly specific (e.g., with a prefix that identifies the vendor, application or deployment).

 Registration requests should use the following template:

 * Name: \[a name for the Proxy-Status Parameter that matches key\]
-* Description: \[a description of the
+* Description: \[a description of the parameter semantics and value\]
 * Reference: \[to a specification defining this parameter\]

 See the registry at <https://iana.org/assignments/http-proxy-status> for details on where to send registration requests.